ocaml-ppx/ocaml-migrate-parsetree/README.md

 It started from the work of Alain Frisch in [ppx\_tools](https://github.com/alainfrisch/ppx_tools).

-The library includes code from different versions of OCaml.
-The resulting license is not yet clear.
-Other code is licensed under MIT.

-OCaml is copyright INRIA:
-- OCaml 4.02 is distributed under QPL 1 with exceptions.
-- OCaml 4.03 is distributed under LGPL 2.1.
-- OCaml 4.04 is distributed under LGPL 2.1.
-- OCaml 4.05 is distributed under LGPL 2.1.
+The library is distributed under LGPL 2.1 and is copyright INRIA.

 ## Adding a new OCaml version